Get

 The ASV defines HQHVSNs as “efficient surgical initiatives that meet or exceed veterinary medical standards of care in providing accessible, targeted sterilization of large numbers of cats and dogs to reduce the number of needless litters and subsequent euthanasia.”

-Alongside their guidelines for the spay and neuter procedure, the ASV outlines recommendations for the surgery, anesthesia, and post-operative care.
+Alongside their spay and neuter procedure guidelines, the ASV outlines recommendations for the surgery, anesthesia, and post-operative care.

 What Are the Risks of Spaying and Neutering?

 Spaying and neutering are a critical population control effort.
-Desexed dogs can’t reproduce and often lose some of their hormone-driven aggression, making them less prone to issues at dog parks, daycares, and kennels or relinquishment by their owner.
+Desexed dogs can’t reproduce and lose some of their hormone-driven aggression, making them less prone to issues at dog parks, daycares, and kennels.
 Many pet-care businesses even need dogs to be spayed or neutered before allowing them in their facilities.
-There are also important health benefits including preventing womb infections and reducing the risk of mammary cancer in female dogs.
+Significant health benefits include preventing womb infections and reducing the risk of mammary cancer in female dogs.

 Most American owners sterilize their dogs, often when they’re under a year old.
-But with the role of sex hormones in a dog’s development, new concerns surround routine early spaying and neutering of all breeds.
+However, with the role of sex hormones in a dog’s development, new concerns surround routine early spaying and neutering of all breeds.
 Research has shown links to early neutering and increased occurrences of hip or elbow dysplasia and CCL tears in some breeds, as well as cases of lymphoma, mast cell tumors, osteosarcoma, and hemangiosarcoma.
-It’s advisable to discuss the timing of the surgery for your breed of dog with your vet.
+Discussing the timing of the surgery for your dog with your vet is advisable.

-Spaying and neutering has also been associated with an increased risk of some other health issues including obesity, diabetes mellitus, urinary incontinence, and bladder stones.
+Spaying and neutering have also been associated with an increased risk of some other health issues, including obesity, diabetes mellitus, urinary incontinence, and bladder stones.

 labrador retriever dog lying on the floor looking sad or sick